binarymist/dockersecurity-quickreference/manuscript/markdown/main/chapter2.md

     docker ps --quiet | xargs docker inspect --format '{{ .Id }}: CapAdd={{ .HostConfig.CapAdd }} CapDrop={{ .HostConfig.CapDrop }}'

 Alternatively you can modify the container manifest directly.
 See the [runC section](#runc-and-where-it-fits-in) for this.

+## Linux Security Modules (Risks) {#docker-host-engine-and-containers-linux-security-modules-risks}

+A little history to start with: In the early 1990s, Linux was developed as a clone of the Unix Operating system.
+The core Unix security model, which is a form of [Discretionary Access Control](https://en.wikipedia.org/wiki/Discretionary_access_control) (DAC), was inherited by Linux.
+I have provided a glimpse of some of the Linux kernel security features that have been developed since the inception of Linux.
+The Unix DAC remains at the core of Linux.
+The Unix DAC allows a subject and/or the group of an identity to set the security policy for a specific object.
+The canonical example is a file, and having a user set the different permissions on who can do what with it.
+The Unix DAC was [designed in 1969](https://www.linux.com/learn/overview-linux-kernel-security-features), and a lot has changed since then.

+Capabilities vary in granularity, attain an understanding of both capabilities and Linux Security Modules (LSMs).
+Many of the DACs can be circumvented by users.
+Finer grained control is often required along with Mandatory Access Control (MAC).